4 Min Read

 By Divorce.com staff

-What is the Cheapest Way to Get a Divorce?
+What Is the Cheapest Way to Get a Divorce?

-The cheapest way to get a divorce is to do it yourself called a DIY divorce.
+The cheapest way to get a divorce is to do it yourself, called a DIY divorce.
 That means finding and filling out the forms, filing them, paying the (correct) fees, and hoping it works.
 The second least expensive way is to get a divorce online.

 Attorney’s Fees

-As we said, attorney charges by the hour, sometimes as much as $1,500 and as low as $75.
+Attorneys charge by the hour, sometimes as much as $1,500 and as low as $75.
 The national average is around $250 per hour for a divorce attorney.

 Again, the state where you live will dictate the attorney rate.
 For example, California divorce attorneys earn $300 to $365 per hour.

-Sometimes lawyers that do a large volume of divorces might charge you a flat fee, which means you pay one amount for the end-to-end process.
+Sometimes lawyers who do a large volume of divorces might charge you a flat fee, which means you pay one amount for the end-to-end process.
 However, if your divorce gets complicated, e.g., child custody, property division, or spousal support issues, you can expect to pay extra.

 Mediation